 One reason that your claim may not be covered is because you do not have the Accidental Damage extension cover on your Buildings policy.

-If you have chosen this cover, it will be shown on your policy documentation.
+If you have chosen this cover, it will be shown in your Insurance Schedule/Statement of Fact.

 Common exclusions applicable to Buildings accidental damage extension claims include (but are not limited to) the following: